ManarArandi/ITG-front-end-training/README.md

 # ITG-front-end-training
-this project will include some front-end tasks
+Description: This project will include some front-end tasks CSS/HTML/JS/JQuery